Although the link between age and erectile dysfunction (ED) seems obvious, scientific studies have shown that it’s more complex than first thought.

 But insights from the study show that the risk of ED doesn’t depend on age alone.

 According to the study, risk factors that are known to be associated with ED also increase as we age, which may explain why older men are more likely to experience the sexual dysfunction.
 These risk factors include medical conditions such as cardiovascular disease, the use of medications, alcohol and tobacco abuse, and even living alone.
 This means that the association between ED and age may be down to confounding variables that are more likely to occur in older men.

-But ED does not increase so strictly through people’s lives.
-Another study in 2019 analysed the risk of developing ED at different ages, and found that when gauging the likelihood of getting ED, age alone isn’t enough to go on.
-In fact, it is the lifestyle options throughout a man’s life that can be a more significant factor than just someone’s age.
-We’ve taken a look at what these lifestyle factors might be.
+This could explain why ED doesn’t increase so strictly throughout people’s lives.
+Another study in 2019 analysed the risk of developing ED at different ages and found that, when gauging the likelihood of getting ED, age alone isn’t the best predictor.
+In fact, it’s the lifestyle options throughout a man’s life that can be a more significant factor than just someone’s age.
+Let’s take a look at what these lifestyle factors might be.

 Possible risk factors in your 20s - 30s

 In your 20s and 30s, you’re in an age group known to be suffering from a lot of anxiety and early career stress.
 It’s also a time notorious for partying and drug misuse (and drug abuse can cause ED).
 People in this age group smoke more than the rest of the population - another potential cause of ED.
 And there’s also a rising culture of excessive pornography use among young people.
 This, experts say, is very likely to cause problems in young men’s intimate lives.

 Possible risk factors in your 30s - 40s